-As with much of the rest of the region, there is a marked lack of emergency shelters and long-term options for those experiencing homelessness in electoral area G. In particular, there is a lack of safe housing options for youth, First Nations, women and those with mental health challenges.
+As with much of the rest of the region, there is a marked lack of emergency shelters and long-term options for those experiencing homelessness in electoral area H. In particular, there is a lack of safe housing options for youth, First Nations, women and those with mental health challenges.
 As a result, many are seeking shelter options outside of their communities.
-Those seeking emergency shelter as well as supportive services frequently travel to Duncan or North Cowichan (particularly the South End), where most programs, shelters and services exist.
-These areas are overwhelmed by the demand incurred by out of area residents seeking shelter, with many community organizations indicating a desperate need for additional supports.
+Those seeking emergency shelter as well as supportive services frequently travel to Nanaimo, where most programs, shelters and services exist.